Learning from Imperfect Demonstrations with Self-Supervision for Robotic Manipulation: Related Work

-Offline IL has enormous potential to meet critical safety and cost desiderata for real-world applications.
-Earlier IL method Behavior Cloning (BC)~\cite{pomerleau1988alvinn} can be used in the offline setting seamlessly and gain comparable performance compared to GAIL methods~\cite{ho2016generative}.
-IBC~\cite{florence2022implicit} and Diffusion Policy~\cite{chi2023diffusionpolicy} further enhance BC by introducing the energy-based models and diffusion models~\cite{ho2020denoising}.
-Another category method, offline inverse reinforcement learning (Offline IRL), focuses on training a discriminator in an adversarial manner~\cite{Kostrikov2020Imitation,sun2021softdice,swamy2021moments,jarboui2021offline} or learning a reward function~\cite{zolna2020offline} to match the distribution of the expert demonstrations.
-However, most of these works are based on the assumption that all demonstrations are optimal, thus dropping their performance with imperfect demonstrations.
+Imitation Learning has enormous potential to meet critical safety and cost desiderata for real-world applications.
+As an important class of methods, Behavior Cloning (BC)~\cite{pomerleau1988alvinn} can be used in the offline setting seamlessly and gain comparable performance compared to GAIL methods~\cite{ho2016generative}.
+IBC~\cite{florence2022implicit}, ACT~\cite{zhao2023learning}, and Diffusion Policy~\cite{chi2023diffusionpolicy} further enhance BC using the network with better expressive capability and advanced training objectives.
+However, most works are based on the assumption that all demonstrations are optimal, thus dropping their performance with imperfect data.
+In addition, when scaling up the size of datasets in the real world, such as OpenX~\cite{o2024open}and RoboMIND~\cite{wu2024robomind}, it becomes harder to guarantee that the datasets are all optimal as they get larger.

-To mitigate the problem induced by imperfect demonstrations, many imitation learning from imperfect demonstrations methods~\cite{wu2019imitation,wang2018supervised,brantley2019disagreement,brown2019extrapolating,zolna2020offline,brown2020better,tangkaratt2020variational,du2023behavior} are proposed.
-2IWIL~\cite{wu2019imitation} leverages the confidence score to weight the imperfect demonstrations but requires extra human expert annotations.
-More recently, several works~\cite{kim2021demodice,yu2023offline,xu2022discriminator} have been proposed to solve the more challenging problem of offline imitation learning with imperfect demonstrations.
-DWBC~\cite{xu2022discriminator} combines the above two algorithms by training a discriminator to learn the weights for BC objectives.